seth-dobson/artful-analytics.github.io/_posts/2020-06-27-r-blogging-on-a-chromebook.md

 After following these simple steps to set up your blog, you’re ready to connect to RStudio Cloud and start writing posts.

-Writing Posts in RStudio Cloud
+Writing posts in RStudio Cloud
 ------------------------------

 ### Connect to repository